laravel-notification-channels/gammu/README.md

 ### Setting up the Gammu service

-Make sure your Gammu has properly configured and able to send SMS by inserting data to `outbox` table.
+Make sure your Gammu has properly configured and able to send SMS by inserting data to `outbox` table or have [Gammu Api](https://github.com/kristiandrucker/gammuApi) installed on your Gammu box.

-Then change the database setting to point to Gammu's tables in `config/database.php` by adding this settings below.
+If you are not going to use [Gammu Api](https://github.com/kristiandrucker/gammuApi) change the database setting to point to Gammu's tables in `config/database.php` by adding this settings below.

 ```php
 // config/database.php